Ackee-Blockchain/school-of-solana/2.lesson/README.md

 ## Rust Enums

 Enums are types which have a few definite values.
-For instance, a direction has only four possible values.

 ```rust
 enum CarType {